Official UK Government Partner

 Appropriate checks will be made before engaging with suppliers or other third parties of any kind to reduce the risk of our business partners breaching our anti-bribery rules.
 Study Mind will ensure that all of its transactions, including any sponsorship or donations given to charity, are made transparently and legitimately.
 Any incidences of bribery or corruption are taken very seriously and may lead to termination.

-Study Mind recognises the unique safeguarding challenges faced by vulnerable adults with special educational needs and disabilities (SEND) or specific health conditions.
-These vulnerable adults might have a reduced ability to identify, resist, or escape from abusive situations.
+Study Mind recognises the unique safeguarding challenges faced by children and vulnerable adults with special educational needs and disabilities (SEND) or specific health conditions.
+These children and vulnerable adults might have a reduced ability to identify, resist, or escape from abusive situations.

-We understand that vulnerable adults with SEND may experience communication difficulties and obstacles in reporting or managing abuse.
-We commit to providing appropriate support to these vulnerable adults, ensuring their concerns and experiences are heard and responded to effectively.
+We understand that children and vulnerable adults with SEND may experience communication difficulties and obstacles in reporting or managing abuse.
+We commit to providing appropriate support to these children, ensuring their concerns and experiences are heard and responded to effectively.

 Our Designated Safeguarding Lead (DSL) will collaborate extensively with other agencies and Special Educational Needs Coordinators (SENCo) to tailor support as necessary.